Libric0/c-decision-tree/README.md

 ![First Example Tree](assets/diet_example.svg)

 Alternatively, you could pass a list of instances to `X` and a list of labels to `y`, just as seen as in scikit learn.
 The instances in `X` would then just be a list of feature values.
-In this case, you have to make sure that the order of your features don't change.
+In this case, you have to make sure that the order of your features doesn't change.

 ## Visualization

 All examples show a SVG of the decision tree.
+Let us look at what each part of the visualization stands for.

 Each node displays the **number of instances** in the middle.
-Around this one can see the **relative frequencies** of each label in the node.
-The outer border is displayed in the color of the **majority vote**.
+Around it one can see the **relative frequencies** of each label in the node.
+The outermost border is displayed in the color of the **majority vote** of labels at node.

 To display the tree `dt` in a jupyter notebook, simply write this as the last line of a cell: